jschhie/Financial-Visualizer/README.md

 ## Visual Demo
 The following results are based on the supplied ```curr_balance.pickle``` file and ```expenses.db``` database.

-To better understand the outputs, please read the section below.
+To better understand the outputs, please read the [next section](https://github.com/jschhie/expenseTracker/#sample-resources-in-detail).

 ### Sample Resources in Detail
 #### Table I: Snippet of Records